 You can also visit the Monastery of St. Nektarios, one of the most famous Greek monasteries.

-3. Go sailing in the Saronic Islands: Agistri, Moni, and Aegina
+3. Go sailing in the Saronic Islands: Agistri, Moni & Aegina

 An alternative to the one-day cruise in the Saronic Gulf from above is to travel to Aegina and two other islands: Agistri and Moni.
-This option is more relaxed than the one above.
+This option for day trips from Athens is more relaxed than the one above.
 Since you have the Aegina information above, I’ll focus on Agistri and Moni next.

 A small island only 10 minutes away by boat from Aegina, Agistri only has three settlements: Megalochori, Skala, and Limenaria.
 With a total population of around 1,500 inhabitants, it’s a great place to relax away from the crowded city of Athens.
 The best place to do it is the long golden beach between Megalochori and Skala.